LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 - Offering an employee referral program.

-No time requirement exists for the posting these additional job ads.
+No time requirement exists for the posting of these additional job ads.
 However, recommended runtime is at least 10 consecutive calendar days to avoid any issues in processing.

-It is also important to be meticulous about documenting all resumes and applications received and retain proof of all advertisements placed for at least five years.
+It is also important to be meticulous about documenting all resumes and applications received and retain the proof of all advertisements placed for at least five years.

 Keep a report that details all steps taken throughout the recruitment process to assist in the event of a DOL audit.

-The ETA 9089 includes:
+The ETA 9089 includes the following:

 - Standard information about the job duties, requirements, location, prevailing wage, etc.;